 Wind is the biggest cause of delays and downtime on a construction site and is becoming more erratic every year.
 For safe and successful lifting operations, it is recommended to have accurate and detailed wind forecasts suitable for your project to better plan your daily and weekly lifting.
 To measure the speed of wind…

-We tend to think about wind mostly during crane operations, however there’s other side to it and it is when the cranes are parked or out of service.
+We tend to think about wind mostly during crane operations, however there’s another side to it and it is when the cranes are parked or out of service.
 The news this week from Vertikal brought two stories of two crawler cranes collapsing due to wind gust and probably out of service.

 The Tideway is the part of the River Thames that is affected by tides.
 This means the river can flow back into the sewage system during a high tide, and this represents an engineering challenge for the tunnel project.
 This is why a WINDCRANE Max unit is being used to monitor the river level with respect to the tunnel…